AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 //
 // - Having an argument in the interface method enables decoupling the creation & invocation parts
 // - e.g. creation of an instance does not need this as an argument
-// - contd... this argument will be provided in a lazily during invocation of a method on this instance
+// - contd... this argument will be provided lazily during invocation of the interface method
 // - Many a times, logic does not have the argument handy during creation of an instance
-// - So this way of exposing interface methods seems great type ArtifactListOptions struct {
+// - So this way of exposing via interface & interface method seems great type ArtifactListOptions struct {
   Version string
 }